Hanne Vandewinkel

 Hanne Vandewinkel (born 21 May 2004) is a Belgian professional tennis player.
-She has career-high rankings of world No. 126 in singles, achieved on 3 November 2025, and No. 444 in doubles, reached in February 2024.
-Vandewinkel has won one WTA 125 singles title as well as nine singles and three doubles titles on the ITF Circuit.
+She has career-high rankings of world No. 77 in singles achieved on 24 August 2026, and No. 352 in doubles, achieved on 20 July 2026.
+Vandewinkel has won one WTA 125 singles title as well as twelve singles and three doubles titles on the ITF Circuit.

 Early life

 Vandewinkel grew up in Zutendaal, Limburg.
 She trained at the Wilson Luxilon Tenkie Academy in Hasselt.

 Career

 Junior years

 In October 2020, she won the J3 Lousada Junior Cup II, defeating Clervie Ngounoue in the final.
 In April 2021, she won the J2 Haskovo Cup, defeating Lisa Pigato in the final.
-The following month, she made her Junior major debut at the French Open, where she lost in the second round to Océane Babel.
+The following month, she made her junior major debut at the French Open, before she lost in the second round to Océane Babel.

 Professional

 In November 2022, she won three-back to back 15k titles in Monastir.
 In March 2023, she won the 15k event in Manacor.
 In August 2023, she reached the final of the 25k Flanders Ladies Trophy in Koksijde, but lost to Dejana Radanović.
 In doubles, she and compatriot Amélie Van Impe reached the semifinals.
 That November, she won the 25k Kaeline WTT Pro Series in Limassol, defeating compatriot Sofia Costoulas in the final.

 In March 2024, she reached the final of the 40k Wiphold International in Pretoria, but lost to top seed Laura Pigossi.
 That August, she won the 40k SIERS ITF event in Oldenzaal, defeating Polina Kudermetova in the final.
 In March 2025, she received a wildcard into the qualifying competition of the Indian Wells Open, but lost in the first round.

 Vandewinkel won her first WTA 125 title at the 2025 Abierto Tampico, defeating Cadence Brace in the final.

+She made her WTA Tour main-draw debut at the 2026 Copa Colsanitas, recording a win over fellow Belgian Sofia Costoulas, before retiring due to a neck injury after losing the first set against top seed Marie Bouzková in the second round.

+Vandewinkel made her major main-draw debut at the 2026 French Open, where she lost to 19th seed Madison Keys in the first round.
+The following month, she made her first main-draw appearance at Wimbledon, losing to qualifier Claire Liu in the first round.